You’ve agreed on a sale price for your home. Brilliant!

 The Problem: Time Is Money (Literally)

-The average time to sell a property in the UK, from listing to completion, stretches beyond 20 weeks.
+The average time to sell a property in the UK, from listing to completion, can stretch beyond 20 weeks in many regions.
 That’s five months of your life in limbo.

 And every single day your house sits on the market costs you money.